AngieC96/Algorithmic_Design/README.md

 cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=<BINHEAP_INSTALL_DIR> CMakeLists.txt
 ```

 If you don't do it, the library and its headers will be installed in `/usr/local/`.
+I've chosen the folder `'~/Documenti/Algorithmic Design/Algorithmic_Design/Binary_heaps'`.

 After that simply write:

 ```bash